coyotegrey/token-action-hud-smt/README.md

 ## Acknowledgments

 * Thanks to Russell (@Larkinabout) for creating the [Token Action HUD Core](https://foundryvtt.com/packages/token-action-hud-core)!
+* Thanks to Alondaar (@alondaar) for creating the [Shin Megami Tensei system](https://github.com/Alondaar/smt-200x)!

 ## License

-Token Action HUD Wrath & Glory is a module for Foundry VTT by coyotegrey and is licensed under an [MIT License](https://github.com/coyotegrey/token-action-hud-wng/blob/master/LICENSE).
+Token Action HUD Shin Megami Tensei is a module for Foundry VTT by coyotegrey and is licensed under an [MIT License](https://github.com/coyotegrey/token-action-hud-smt/blob/master/LICENSE).

 This work is licensed under Foundry Virtual Tabletop [EULA - Limited License for Package Development from March 2, 2023](https://foundryvtt.com/article/license/).